IFOA-2025-DevOps-Fundamentals/learn-docker-fundamentals/sections/01_virtual_machines_and_containers.md

 - **FreeBSD Jails** (1999-2000): Introduced OS-level virtualization for FreeBSD systems.
 - **Docker** (2013): Revolutionized containerization with a user-friendly platform for building, sharing, and running containers.
 - *Kubernetes* (2014): Introduced container orchestration for managing and scaling containerized applications.

+## Why to contain?

+- **Portability**: a container is comparable to an executable package.
+All relevant libraries are self-contained, can run on different systems (public or private cloud), a single deployment can be  moved from one environment to another with ease.
+- **Agility**: containers support natively DevOps approaches.
+There is a high availability of basic container services, and most of the times is only needed to add *configurations* and *service-specific code*.
+- **Speed**: containers are *lightweight virtualization*.
+Sharing the same OS as host ensures fast startup time, no need to reboot OS for container restart, reduced overhead, lower costs because of the overall higher efficiency.
+- **Fault isolation**: each container is an *isolated* environment.
+Failures in one container do not affect other containers nor the host OS (e.g., faulty consumption of all available resources), supporting troubleshooting.
+- **Efficiency**: related to speed.
+Lower overhead, faster access to resources, ...
+- Ease of management: containers can be *orchestrated*.
+It means that their management can be automatized in activities such as installation, scaling, startup and shutdown.
+Several platforms allow for that, like the Docker Ecosystem or Kubernetes.
+- **Security**: in containers, it is *hard for malicious code to propagate*, because of *isolation*.
+Other containers are isolated from infected ones, as well as the host machine.
+Permissions management and resources limitations can prevent DoS attacks.